stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_data_flows.md

 categories: [ hardware, embedded, openrisc ]
 ---

-This is an ongoing series of posts on the Marocchino CPU, an open source out-of-order [OpenRISC](https://openrisc.io) cpu.
+*This is an ongoing series of posts on the Marocchino CPU, an open source out-of-order [OpenRISC](https://openrisc.io) cpu.
 In this series we will review the Marocchino and it's architecture.

-  - [Marocchino in Action]({% post_url 2019-06-11-or1k_marocchino %}) - A light intro and a guide to getting started with Marocchino
-  - Instruction Pipeline - (this article) An deep dive into how the Marocchino pipeline is structured
-  - A Tomasulo Implementation - How the Marocchino achieves Out-of-Order execution
+If you haven't already I suggest you start of by reading the intro in [Marocchino in Action]({% post_url 2019-06-11-or1k_marocchino %}).*

 In the last article, *Marocchino in Action* we discussed the history of the CPU and how to setup setup a development environment for it.
 In this